kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

   will use a single kcp server to hold all the workspaces, and will not shard any controller.
 - More than one SyncTarget per Location.
-- Return or summarization of reported state from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
 - User control over ordering of propagation from center to edge, either among destinations or kinds of objects.